 I love that my kids are learning to cook with others, in addition to me.
 I think it takes a village to raise a cook.
 Whether it’s the Foods Teacher at school, their Dad, their Grandma or Aunties, cooking with others gives them a different perspective, which expands their culinary horizons.
 But like I said, my favorite part is that they can cook and that means not only will they be able to survive without me one day, in the meantime, they cook for me!

-If you are looking for additional Weight Watchers Friendly and easy chicken recipes, give my Baked Hoisin Chicken a try!
+If you are looking for additional Weight Watchers friendly recipes give my Baked Hoisin Chicken a try!

 Easy & Healthy Butter Chicken - Weight Watchers Friendly